-3.24 Production figures for secondary and recycled aggregates are limited to national estimates.
+3.23 Production figures for secondary and recycled aggregates are limited to national estimates.
 Since 1980 there has been a significant increase in annual alternative aggregate production in Great Britain (GB), rising from 20 million tonnes to a high of 71 million tonnes in 2007 (25% of total aggregates sales).
 Sales of recycled aggregates mirrored the fall of sales of primary aggregates nationally during the recession, however sales of both primary and recycled aggregates have been increasing since the recession.
 In 2018 sales of recycled aggregates stood at 71 million tonnes (28% of total aggregates sales)3.
-Britain still has the highest rate in Europe for recycling aggregates and it is estimated that alternative aggregates use in GB is around three times higher than the European average.
+Britain is still the highest in Europe for recycling aggregates and it is estimated